patrick-pagni/data-is-poetry-public/README.md

 ## Overview

 This project was completed as part of the General Assembly Data Science Immersive course.
-It was a 5 week solo end-to-end project covering data collection; data cleaning and processing; exploratory data analysis; and data modelling and evaluation.
+It was a 5-week solo end-to-end project covering data collection; data cleaning and processing; exploratory data analysis; and data modelling and evaluation.

 This document outlines the problem, hypothesis, methodology, conclusion and tools used.